The Basics about Solid Hybrid-Engineered Wood Floors

 What is Engineered Wood Flooring

 To start with, engineered wood is made with real wood.
-When cut the same as solid wood, an engineered wood should look exactly the same as solid wood.
-Look for sawn cut engineered woods instead of rotary peeled.
-In fact, the top layer is solid hardwood and the lower layers are made of durable plywood or other alternative cores.
-Laminate flooring, on the contrary, is simply an image of hardwood overlayed on a strandboard core.
+When cut the same as solid wood, an engineered wood should look the same as solid wood.
+Look for sawn-cut engineered woods instead of rotary peeled.
+The top layer is solid hardwood and the lower layers are made of durable plywood or other alternative cores.
+Laminate flooring, on the contrary, is simply an image of hardwood overlayed on a standard core.

 The plywood core underneath a layer of hardwood on an engineered wood is much better at dealing with moisture and dryness experienced during seasonal changes.
-A well-constructed core will help your floors maintains its shape.
+A well-constructed core will help your floors maintain their shape.

 Fabrication of Engineered Wood Flooring